iotaledger/stronghold.rs/CONTRIBUTING.md

 Stronghold is currently being regarded as feature complete, but we cannot anticipate every future extension that might be useful or increases security.

-So in order to contribute to Stronghold on GitHub, you can:
+So to contribute to Stronghold on GitHub, you can:

 - Report a bug
 - Suggest a new feature as an RFC inside [discussions](https://github.com/iotaledger/stronghold.rs/discussions)